luansousa26/java8-default-crud-application/README.md

 # java8-default-crud-application :wolf:

-:leopard: :java: Default CRUD code for use in other projects.
+:leopard: Default CRUD code for use in other projects.
 For run use mvn clean and mvn install after use mvnw.
 Or use into STS.

 ## Images: